 Have you read the Starting primary school 2016 book?
 This is available in the Documents section on this page.
 You can read the 2017 booklet as soon as it becomes available.

-To gain detailed information about a school, use the Top Tasks section to Find a school in Leeds database (also available in the Top Tasks section).
+To gain detailed information about a school, use the Find a school in Leeds database (also available in the Top Tasks section).
 Information includes their oversubscription criteria which can be found within the admissions policy attached to each school page.
 Information on schools with extra places for reception 2016 is available in the related pages section of this page.

 In the lead up to making your application you can speak to staff in the Admissions Team to clarify any issues you are not sure about, especially about the admissions policy.
 You can find our details in the Contact us section on this page.
 You can find more information about what admissions policies mean below.